Pet Circle

-Take a read through our guide to on how to keep your dog fit, happy and stylish as they deserve!
+Take a look at our guide on how to keep your dog fit, happy, and healthy - they deserve nothing less!

-Dogs are intelligent creatures, who thrive with lots of mental stimulation.
-Keeping them in the backyard all day with little or no social interaction can quickly lead to boredom and behavioural problems like digging, barking and separation anxiety.
+Dogs are intelligent, social creatures, who thrive with lots of mental stimulation.
+Keeping them in the backyard all day with little or no social interaction can quickly lead to boredom and behavioural problems like diggingbarking and separation anxiety.
 Highly intelligent breeds like Border Collies and Kelpies need a huge amount of physical exercise and enrichment.
 With busy lives, it can be difficult to be present as much as our dogs would like, but thankfully there are a number of strategies you can implement to help.

 Long lasting treats and natural treats are great for keeping your doggo amused, stimulated and out of mischief when they're alone.
 As an added benefit, they also tend to be great for keeping your dog's teeth clean!

-Interactive toys like Snuffle Mats and Food Puzzles provide excellent mental exercise as your dog works out how to find their food!
+Interactive toys like snuffle mats, lick mats and puzzle feeders provide excellent mental exercise as your dog works out how to find their food!
 They are also an excellent way of preventing dogs from gulping their meals, and can help to alleviate hunger pangs between meals by extending meal time.
-Food puzzle toys like the Classic Kong can be stuffed with treats like liver balls, peanut butter or Kong paste for an extra tasty, long lasting treat.
+Food puzzle toys like the Classic Kong can be stuffed with treats like liver ballspeanut butter or Kong paste for an extra tasty, long lasting treat.
 They can also be filled and frozen for an even greater challenge.

 Having a number of toys on rotation can also help to keep your dog interested in them.
 We recommend rotating toys every 2-3 days to alleviate boredom.